-- Data leaks and exposure.
-Web applications and APIs that do not properly protect sensitive data could allow threat actors to steal or modify such weakly protected data.
+Data leaks and exposure.
+Web applications that do not properly protect sensitive data could allow threat actors to steal or modify weakly protected data.
 They could also conduct malicious activities such as credit card fraud and identity theft, among others.
 Improperly configured or badly coded APIs could also lead to a data breach.

 Injection.
-Flaws in or improper configuration of SQL, NoSQL, OS, and LDAP are injection flaws that can be abused to launch attacks when untrusted data is sent to a code interpreter through a form input or other data submission methods to a web application.
+Flaws in or improper configuration of SQL, NoSQL, OS, and LDAP can be abused in injection attacks, for example, when untrusted data is sent to a code interpreter through a form input or other data submission methods to a web application.
 Threat actors can use hostile data to trick the interpreter into executing malicious commands or providing unauthorized data access.

-- Insufficient logging and monitoring.
-Insufficient logging and monitoring could allow threat actors to tamper, extract, or destroy data, as well as further attack systems, maintain persistence, and pivot to more systems.
+Insufficient logging and monitoring.
+Lack of capability in detecting threats could allow malicious actors to tamper, extract, or destroy data, as well as further attack systems, maintain persistence, and pivot to more systems.